volodymyrhudyma/blog/content/blog/2020-08-05-how-to-create-a-custom-matcher-in-jest.md

 Using custom matchers can save many lines of code and increase the readability and maintainability of tests.

-This is a cool feature, that is definitely worth trying.
+This is a cool feature, it's definitely worth a try.